Uriel is an avid linguaphile who provides the best pieces of advice to reach your language goals.

 English speakers can, as of today, learn up to 38 languages on Duolingo, which include endangered/vulnerable languages like Gaelic and Navajo.

 Duolingo introduced mini-fictions that aim at improving the user's listening and reading comprehension.
 They are available for English speakers learning Portuguese, French, Spanish, or German.

 The learning platform also offers true-life stories in the form of episodes tailored to help French and Spanish learners perfect their listening and comprehension skills.

 Last but not the least, all the features mentioned above are free.
-Duolingo does have a paid version called Duolingo Plus, but that is optional, as part of their mission is to make language learning accessible to all.
+Duolingo does have a paid version called Super Duolingo (formerly Duolingo Plus), but that is optional, as part of its mission is to make language learning accessible to all.

 10. All In One

 Apart from the podcasts, which must be accessed via a different interface, all of Duolingo's features are available on the same platform (web or app), making it easy to switch from one to the other.